6 Time-Saving Hacks for Content Creation

-The first thing to remember is that you don’t need to create mountains of content.
+Remember: It’s about quality, not quantity.
+You don’t need to create mountains of content.
 You’re better off creating less, high-quality content than you are flooding your audience with lots of empty content.

 Along with quality, consistency is just as important.
 When you set a cadence for your content, you want to stick to it.
 Releasing content every single day and then going radio silent for a week and a half is not the way to build an audience.

 Most prospects need to see a brand a handful of times before they even begin to think about doing business with them.
 If you can be a consistent presence in their inbox and on their social media feeds, you’re far more likely to get their attention than if you spam them with meaningless content for one week and then disappear the next.